Thursday, 10 June 2021

 In this lecture I shall concentrate on three particular types of equality, viz., (i) utilitarian equality, (ii) total utility equality, and (iii) Rawlsian equality.

 These are not different types of equality.
 They are different conceptions of what economic equality might entail.
-But because they ignore the fact that work has disutility- i.e. people need to be rewarded for giving up their leisure- they are utterly useless.
+But because they ignore the fact that work has disutility- i.e. an opportunity cost, people need to be rewarded for giving up their leisure or not switching occupation- they are utterly useless.

 One could stipulate for equality with respect to economic rent- i.e. surplus over and above what would be required to match disutility- as opposed to reward.
 But this just means raising the elasticity of supply or demand by permitting greater factor mobility or by increasing competition or regulating 'natural' monopolies and monopsonies.
 But, that is something we should be doing anyway to raise growth and improve allocative efficiency.
 It would tend to reduce equality- at least initially.
 But then this is what happens when each receives, as Marx recommends, according to his, not need, but contribution.
 Improving efficiency by eliminating rents increases the contribution of those who are productive.
 This may also provide more funds to help weaker sections of Society but though they benefit yet inequality has increased- a good thing for all concerned save censorious moral philosophers or 'normative' economists.